Virginia Tech® home

 Curriculum Format

-All students will have the opportunity to participate in Exploration Courses during the first two weeks of the program.
-The purpose of these courses is to provide all students with a base understanding of the complexity and the interdisciplinary nature of agriculture and begin to build the connections to science, technology, engineering, mathematics, economics, and natural resources.
+All students will have the opportunity to participate in Exploration Courses during the first part of the program.
+The purpose of these courses is to provide all students with a basic understanding of the complexity and the interdisciplinary nature of agriculture and begin to build connections to science, technology, engineering, mathematics, economics, and natural resources.

-During the third and fourth weeks of the program, students will enroll in Immersion Courses.
+During the last two weeks of the program, students will enroll in Immersion Courses.
 The purpose of these courses is to guide students deeper into more specific topics, issues, and ideas within agriculture.
 These courses will be taught in groups of no more than 20 students and generally have lab work, field experiences, or other applied learning opportunities associated with them.
-Enrollment of these courses will open at the conclusion of the first week of the program.
+Enrollment in these courses will open at the conclusion of the first week of the program.

 Global Seminar

-On the first day of the program students will be divided into research teams of 4-5 students to undertake a research-based project situated around the five USDA-NIFA initiative areas.
+On the first day of the program, students will be divided into research teams of 4-5 students to undertake a research-based project situated around the six USDA-AFRI initiative areas.
 Topics will be assigned to groups based on the initiative areas.
-The research-based project will include a literature review, research poster, and a research conference-style presentation.
+The research-based project will include a research paper, a research poster, and a research conference-style presentation.
 Other project components in the past have included 3-D printing, brochure design, and infographic creation; additional components may be added.
 The project serves as the conceptual centerpiece for the school curriculum and provides the basis for a formal symposium and poster session that serves as the academic culmination of the month-long program.
 Students will participate in a variety of classes and workshops led by Virginia Tech research librarians and other graduate students to help them actively engage with the project and prepare for the Global Seminar Symposium.

 Course Guide

-The courses, field excursions, and other applied or experiential learning opportunities for the 2024 Virginia Governor’s School for Agriculture are not currently confirmed.
-Additionally, the program formatting will change for 2024.
-However, courses that have been offered in the past can be viewed by downloading the 2023 Governor’s School for Agriculture Course Guide.
+The courses, field excursions, and other applied or experiential learning opportunities for the 2025 Virginia Governor’s School for Agriculture are not currently confirmed.
+However, courses that have been offered in the past can be viewed by downloading the 2024 Governor’s School for Agriculture Course Guide.